-This thing, this project... it's not just a route.
+This thing, this project - it's not just a route.
 It's a set of boulder problems and/or smaller routes that when connected together create this monster you've set your sights on.
 I know all too well that a major project can be overwhelming.
 We've already talked about deciding on the obvious checkpoints.
 Now really break those sections down further, and give them grades of their own.
 Hell, give them names if that helps you.
-Lets say your project is a 13b called "To Kill A Mockingbird".
-It breaks down nicely into an opening, low percentage V5 boulder problem to a good rest at the 2nd bolt (Lets call this section "Boo Radley"), followed by a 3 bolt pumpy 12c crimpfest up a black streak to a good shake for the right hand, and crappy one for the left (This one, "Tom Robinson").
-After the quick shake you head directly into the crux, a nasty, thuggy, off balance V6 ("Bob Ewell").
+Let's say your project is a 13b called "To Kill A Mockingbird".
+It breaks down nicely into an low percentage opening V5 boulder problem to a good rest at the 2nd bolt, (let's call this section "Boo Radley"), followed by a three bolt pumpy 12c crimpfest up a black streak to a good shake for the right hand, and a crappy one for the left, (this section, "Tom Robinson").
+After the quick shake you head directly into the crux: a nasty, thuggy, off balance V6, ("Bob Ewell").
 With no rest, you immediately launch into the steep 11+ hero jug hauling to the chains (hmmm, how about "Atticus Finch"?).

-Now you can focus on sending and dialing in "Tom Robinson" rather than linking "the middle 3 bolts before the crux".
+Now you can focus on sending and dialing in "Tom Robinson" rather than linking "the middle three bolts before the crux".

 You've established the individual sections, and they make up nice, neat little routes of their own.
 It's going to be very easy to fall into the trap of making only the obvious links, between rests or checkpoints, and then moving straight to redpoint attempts.
 This isn't always the best approach.
 Oftentimes, particularly if the route is extremely sustained or a real giant, you'll want to overlap your links.
 Now you can start linking "Tom Robinson" to "Bob Ewell", as well as "Bob Ewell" to "Atticus Finch".
 You are likely to find during these big links that you'll want to change beta on the fly so you can cop a shake, or make a move more high percentage.
 Keep an eye out for these and don't be afraid to alter your beta if it makes sense to do so.
 Make several big overlaps before you move on.